0

 Moisture in and of itself is not the problem.
 The problem is the bacteria, which grow in moisture.
 If this happens, you’ll notice dark dry specs in the jojoba, which ultimately settle to the bottom.
 Don’t throw the jojoba away!.
 Filter the contents of the container using a paper towel or a coffee filter and then place the filtered jojoba into a clean and dry stainless steel container.
 Pasteurize the jojoba for 20 minutes at 165 degrees Fahrenheit.
 Let the jojoba cool down and pour it into a clean dry container for storage.
 Do not reuse the bottle it was in.
 It’s not a good idea to store jojoba in a shower.
 Avoid moisture contamination by storing the jojoba in a dry area and ensuring the cap is always securely fastened.

 As for contamination from the air, just remember that jojoba is a fixative.
-That’s what makes it the ideal carrier for essentials oils.
-And that’s why jojoba will pick-up odors from the ambient air.
+That’s what makes it the ideal carrier for essential oils.
+And that’s why jojoba will pick up odors from the ambient air.
 If you minimize “air time” and always keep the cap securely fastened, you will avoid air contamination.

 A Common Sense Warning